Duties and Festivals of the Basanic Tao

 Within the Altar of the Broken Lady The Elestrom exist to serve Justice; they have no other function.
 When they are not active travelling to and from places of judgement they are pouring over or listening to reports of the Vormearn regarding the activities of various supposed nefarious folk.
 When they are called forward they serve to inspire fear as well and to serve as a reminder to all what an Elestrom truly is as their Vormearn restrain those to whom they dispense that Justice.

-Vormearn are the most often seen by the standard or common all garden follower of the Tao of Kethlan.
+Vormearn of the Stone Circle are the most often seen by the standard or common all garden follower of the Tao of Kethlan.
 Whilst the Ulmargarn sit in their vaulted halls and wax on regarding the running of the Tao, the Melkarr chant in their forgotten groves of wisdom and tradition and the Elestrom consider the punishments of the transgressors of the Tao; the Vormearn walk.
 From township to township, patrolling the edges and the darkened holes of Tao society, checking in on the welfare of those that rely on the power of Kethlan to protect them.
 They act as militia for the people, army for the land, monster hunter and warrior but they also stop to help repair a damaged well, restore a ruined barn and to offer passing advice on the nature of a fallow field or the finer points of hunting.
 Vormearn are the ultimate protectors of tradition, the people, the Tao and its Ritualists and of course, each other.

 Major Festivals within the Basanic Tao